hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/chat_gpt/gemini_traigner.md

 ```

-This revised example demonstrates how to test a hypothetical `train_model` function, including testing for invalid input (empty dictionary) and missing parameters.
+This revised example demonStartes how to test a hypothetical `train_model` function, including testing for invalid input (empty dictionary) and missing parameters.
 Replace the placeholders with the actual function calls and assertions appropriate to the provided code.
 Remember to adjust the examples based on the *specific* functions, classes, and their expected behavior in your actual code.